-Philippe Coutinho: Liverpool agree £142m deal with Barcelona for Brazil midfielder
+Philippe Coutinho: Barcelona to sign Liverpool and Brazil midfielder in £142m deal

 - From the section European Football

-Liverpool have agreed a £142m deal with Barcelona for midfielder Philippe Coutinho in what will be one of the most expensive transfers of all time.
+Barcelona will sign Liverpool midfielder Philippe Coutinho in a £142m deal, one of the most expensive transfers of all time.

 The Reds are expected to receive £105m up front - a British record - for the 25-year-old Brazil international, with the rest in realistic add-ons.